-In addition to the AMLA, Switzerland is also a member of the Financial Action Task Force (FATF), an international organization that sets standards for AML and counter-terrorist financing (CTF) regulations.
-Switzerland has implemented the FATF’s recommendations and is subject to regular reviews by the organization.
+In addition to the AMLA, Switzerland is also a member of the Financial Action Task Force (FATF), an international organisation that sets standards for AML and counter-terrorist financing (CTF) regulations.
+Switzerland has implemented the FATF’s recommendations and is subject to regular reviews by the organisation.

 The Swiss Financial Market Supervisory Authority (FINMA) is responsible for enforcing AML regulations in Switzerland.
 FINMA has the power to impose fines and sanctions on financial institutions that fail to comply with AML regulations, and can also revoke licenses of non-compliant institutions.

 In summary, Switzerland has robust AML regulations in place that are designed to prevent money laundering and the financing of terrorism.
 These regulations include customer due diligence measures, ongoing transaction monitoring, and reporting of suspicious transactions.
 Financial institutions in Switzerland are also subject to regular review by the Financial Action Task Force and enforcement by the Swiss Financial Market Supervisory Authority.